 Somewhere south of St Thomas, a bird landed on the bimini.
 Liz offered stale Cheerios which the bird rejected.
 We weren’t sure what it was looking for or where it hoped we’d take it, but it stayed with us for quite a while before taking off again.

-Four hours after leaving Christmas Cove we furled the jib and I steered past the first channel marker into Ensenada Honda.
+Four hours after leaving Christmas Cove we reached Culebra.
+We furled the jib and I steered past the first channel marker into Ensenada Honda.
 At 11:45 am, we anchored in the swamp, and Steve and Carla set out with the dinghy to explore our options in the mangroves.
 Meanwhile, I checked us in with Customs and Border Protection who wanted a COVID test, which we didn’t have.
 I promised we wouldn’t attempt to go to shore and only stick around until the storm had passed.
 Once we were cleared, we motored into the mangroves where other boats were already tied up.
 Carla followed in the dinghy to make sure we weren’t getting stuck.
 Finally, we anchored at the identical spot we’d weathered Hurricane Isaias in, and started the tedious task of stringing our lines between the boat and the mangroves.